naveenzenith/odin-recipes/README.md

 #  link
 https://naveenzenith.github.io/odin-recipes/
 # About
-A simple Only HTML webpage made during the foundations course on the Odin Project.
-Clicking on a recipe link will show the instructions and ingredients required to make the dish.
+A basic HTML webpage was created as part of a web development learning process, focused on showcasing recipes.
+Each recipe link, when clicked, reveals detailed instructions and the list of ingredients needed to prepare the dish.